Deeds in Texas

 Unfortunately, few institutional lenders today accept a DIL as a means of avoiding foreclosure.
 The reason is that the foreclosure process itself is usually advantageous to the lender since it cleans up title by eliminating junior liens.
 It also clearly establishes a deficiency amount (the difference between the price at foreclosure and the balance on the note) for which the lender may then sue the borrower.

-A lender may record an affidavit rejecting and voiding a DIL within four years if the grantor-debtor did not disclose liens of which the lender hand no personal knowledge.
-Prop.
+A lender may record an affidavit rejecting and voiding a DIL within four years if the grantor-debtor did not disclose liens of which the lender hand no personal knowledge (Prop.
 Code Sec.
-51.006.
+51.006).

 Deeds Involving Joint Ownership and Survivorship

-In contrast, joint tenancy with rights of survivorship (JTWROS) provides that a co-owner will inherit the other co-owner’s interest upon death—a horizontal and automatic transfer.
+Joint ownership with rights of survivorship (JTWROS) provides that a co-owner will inherit the other co-owner’s interest upon death—a horizontal and automatic transfer.
 This can be a useful technique for married buyers who want to take title as JTWROS as part of a basic estate plan.
+Note that the word tenancy here is a carry-over from the traditional verbiage of English common law.
+In this context, tenant means owner, not lessee.

 JTWROS is established by statute in Texas and requires an express written agreement signed by the parties.
 Estates Code Section 112.051 et seq. governs in the case of spouses and Section 111.001(a) applies in the case of non-spouses.
 These statutory requirements supersede the old common-law rule that joint tenancy needed to be established at the inception of title.